itssahu/HydroaGraphDiff/README.md

 - **Simplified hydrodynamics**
   The framework does not explicitly solve physical flow equations, so detailed flood dynamics (flow routing, inundation depth) are approximated via graph diffusion.

-- **Approximate climate scaling (CMIP6 SSPs)**
+- **Climate projection uncertainty (CMIP6 SSPs)**
-  Future impacts are modeled using scaling factors, which may not fully capture changes in rainfall structure, storm dynamics, or compound events.
+  Future rainfall extremes are scaled using CMIP6, but reliance on a single GCM (MIROC6) introduces model-specific bias and limits robustness.
+  Using a multi-model ensemble would capture inter-model variability, reduce bias, and enable more reliable probabilistic climate risk estimation.

 - **Static exposure and vulnerability assumptions**
   Asset values and vulnerability are treated as constant, whereas in reality they evolve with urbanization, infrastructure, and adaptation.